-Parents have a legal duty to financially support their children, whether or not they see or take care of the children.
+Parents and guardians have a legal duty to financially support their children, whether or not they see or take care of the children.

 Child support is determined according to the federal government’s child support guidelines.

 If you are seeking a divorce, you must have child support sorted out.
-The judge cannot grant your divorce unless he or she is satisfied that proper financial arrangements are in place for the children.
+The judge cannot grant your divorce unless they are is satisfied that proper financial arrangements are in place for the children.

-- If the other parent agrees, child support officers can work with both of you to negotiate a child support amount.
+- If the other parent agrees, family justice counsellors and child support officers can work with both of you to negotiate a child support amount.

 - Other programs and services, such as Parenting After Separation, financial management, legal advice and debt counselling